This website is no longer actively maintained.

 Note

 Our implementation is simple and safe.
-It does not include the complex and heavy possible supplements (STV. ..) for advanced tie-breaking.
-Schulze meet the criterion of resolvability, the possibility of a draw as then already very low and increasingly unlikely when the number of voters exceeds the number of candidates.
+It does not include the complex and heavy possible supplements (STV...) for advanced tie-breaking.
+Schulze meets the criterion of resolvability; the possibility of a draw is then already very low and increasingly unlikely when the number of voters exceeds the number of candidates.

 Ranked Pairs